-Is Sjögren’s Syndrome easily diagnosed?
+Is Sjögren’s easily diagnosed?

 No. It can often be difficult to diagnose due to the complexities of the disease and the diversity of symptoms.
 All symptoms may not be present at the same time.
-It has been shown that it can take up to 5-9 years to be diagnosed even if patients present with the typical dryness complaints of this syndrome.
+It has been shown that it can take up to 5-9 years to be diagnosed even if patients present with the typical dryness complaints of this disease.
 Depending on the presenting symptoms, an undiagnosed patient may seek treatment from a variety of different specialists who will treat each symptom individually.

-Sjögren’s Syndrome may present with various complaints that can mimic other diseases such as rheumatoid arthritis, Systemic Lupus Erythematosus, multiple sclerosis or fibromyalgia, further complicating diagnosis.
-One of the difficulties with diagnosing Sjögren’s syndrome is that patients frequently have no obvious clinical findings and, unless the physician is particularly astute, they will not be diagnosed appropriately.
+Sjögren’s may present with various complaints that can mimic other diseases such as rheumatoid arthritis, Systemic Lupus Erythematosus, multiple sclerosis or fibromyalgia, further complicating diagnosis.
+One of the difficulties with diagnosing Sjögren’s is that patients frequently have no obvious clinical findings and, unless the physician is particularly astute, they will not be diagnosed appropriately.

 People may appear to be quite “normal” on the outside.
 The invisibility of the disease may add to the delay in diagnosis or not to be taken seriously by professionals.
-The general lack of awareness about this complicated syndrome may also be a factor in the delay of diagnosis.
-This syndrome occurs much more frequently than is generally appreciated and contrary to current opinion the quality of life for these patients can be improved by treatments designed to: promote saliva production, reduce inflammation in the eye and dryness of the eye, improve fatigue, and minimize inflammation in joints.
+The general lack of awareness about this complicated disease may also be a factor in the delay of diagnosis.
+Sjögren’s occurs much more frequently than is generally appreciated and contrary to current opinion the quality of life for these patients can be improved by treatments designed to: promote saliva production, reduce inflammation in the eye and dryness of the eye, improve fatigue, and minimize inflammation in joints.

-Rheumatologists usually have primary responsibility for managing and monitoring Sjögren’s patients but a team of specialists, including ophthalmologists, dentists, and ear nose and throat doctors are vital contributors for the over all management of Sjögren’s Syndrome patients.
+Rheumatologists usually have primary responsibility for managing and monitoring Sjögren’s patients but a team of specialists, including ophthalmologists, dentists, and ear nose and throat doctors are vital contributors for the over all management of Sjögren’s patients.

-How is Sjögren’s Syndrome treated?
+How is Sjögren’s treated?